xavimondev/seo-ai/README.md

 | `verification`    | The common verification tokens for the document                                                      |
 | `viewport`        | The viewport setting for the document                                                                |
 | `generator`       | The generator used for the document                                                                  |

+### Generate icons

+To generate icons, you'll be prompted for a Replicate Token.
+You can find it here: [Replicate](https://replicate.com/account/api-tokens).

 ### API Keys